 Langkawi Ferry Services offer 2 trips for this route daily.
 However, if you want to complete this journey within the same day, you’ll have to take the ferry that departs at 09:30.
 Otherwise, you will be too late for your ferry connecting to Koh Lipe.

-Travel time is 1.5 hours and a ticket costs 35 MYR ($8.50).
+Travel time is approximately 1hr 15m and a ticket costs 350 MYR ($82).
 You can buy them at the port or you can reserve a ticket by calling them beforehand.
-Contact details are available on their website.
+Contact details are available on the Langkawi Ferry Services website.

 Step 2: Satun to Koh Lipe by Ferry